Edum-favour/stock-performance-analysis-h1-2025/README.md

 ![Return](Outputs/Best-Performers-Return-Breakdown.png)

 - Design choice: Horizontal bar chart for intuitive comparison of price and dividend returns side by side.
-The highlighted chart spotlights the top performing stocks across all three strategy, making it easy to assess return potential among high growth picks.
+The highlighted chart spotlights the top performing stocks across all three strategies, making it easy to assess return potential among high growth picks.

 - Insight Gained: NRG, followed by PLTR led all stocks in total return, driven by strong price growth.
 However, strong price growth does not guarantee a good buy.
 Investors need to evaluate internal performance as well as external risk factors and valuation metrics before making any investment decision.